pknull/rpg-dice/README.md

 You may want to adjust the total based on bonuses.
 This can be achieved by using the same format as the dice boost at the end (again) as a total boost.
 This doesn't effect the roll itself, just the total.
 Note you'll need to add a place holder for the dice modifier though as punishment for your (and mine) laziness.
-As an apology you can also use this with fate(fudge) sides.
+As an apology you can also use this with fudge sides.

 ```
 2d6+0+2 [4, 6] t:12 s:1